-At DiPietro Law Group, PLLC, we are committed to helping you preserve your financial security during a divorce.
+At DiPietro Law Group, PLLC, we are committed to preserving your financial security during divorce.
 With over 60 years of combined legal experience, our Fairfax high net-worth divorce lawyers have helped countless couples reach divorce agreements tailored to their unique needs.
-If a peaceful resolution is not possible, we are prepared to advocate tirelessly for you.
+If a peaceful resolution is not possible, we are prepared to advocate tirelessly to reach your objectives.

 How Is Property Divided in a High Net-Worth Divorce?

-Much like any divorce, high net-worth divorces involve the distribution of assets.
-Unless you and your spouse signed a prenuptial agreement or are able to come to an agreement on asset division, any marital property (or property that was accumulated or earned during the marriage) will be divided between the two spouses by the court.
-Though Virginia is not a 50/50 state in that property is not necessarily divided “equally,” the court will use various factors to determine a “fair” division of property.
+Much like any divorce, one of the biggest tasks in a high net-worth divorce is the distribution of assets.
+Unless you and your spouse signed a prenuptial agreement or are able to come to your own agreement on asset division, any marital property will be divided by the judge in court.
+Virginia is not a 50/50 state requiring marital property to be divided equally.
+Instead, the court will use various factors to determine an “equitable” division of property.

 When ruling on the division of property in any divorce, including a high net-worth divorce, the family court judge will look at the following factors: